Pard3sh/devNotes/git.md

 ## Work flow after initial set up

-- Work Iteratively, add changes in a way that makes sense for documentation and version contrl
+- Work Iteratively, add changes in a way that makes sense for documentation and version control

 - Handling Branches / Merging